aimagelab/LLaVA-MORE/README.md

 ### Visual Backbones

 As mentioned before, ```LLaVA-MORE``` introduces the use of LLaMA 3.1 within the LLaVA architecture for the first time.
 However, this repository goes beyond that single enhancement.
 We have also incorporated the ability to use different visual backbones, such as SigLIP, and various methods for managing image resolutions (S2).
-Additionally, we have experimented with different data mixtures to stress data quality during the LLaVA training stages.

-Considering that, you can view this repos as an effort to expand the study of Multimodal LLMs in multiple directions and as a starting point for enhancing new features to improve the connection between images and language.
+Considering that, you can view this repo as an effort to expand the study of Multimodal LLMs in multiple directions and as a starting point for enhancing new features to improve the connection between images and language.

 You can find more references in this folder: ```scripts/more```.